cy6erGn0m/github-release-plugin/README.md

 # github-release-plugin
-Maven plugin for uploading artifacts to the GitHub releases
+Maven plugin to deploy artifacts to the GitHub releases.

 ## Setup